 This sudden shift in character motivation feels contrived and unearned, as it is not adequately foreshadowed or explained within the context of the story.
 As a result, many viewers felt cheated by this unexpected twist that seemed to come out of nowhere.

-To become better writers, we must be willing to embrace humiliation and persistence in our pursuit of improvement.
+To become better writers, we must be willing to embrace humility and persistence in our pursuit of improvement.
 Here are some tips for enhancing your writing skills:

 Consistent, Tailored Suggestions: Utilize resources like Linguisity that offer personalized feedback on common mistakes made by multilingual speakers.
 By identifying areas where you struggle most frequently (e.g., subject-verb agreement), you can focus your efforts on improving those specific aspects of your writing.